asanchez1987/jobcomp-elasticsearch/README.md

 Here you can find some [Screenshots](https://github.com/asanchez1987/jobcomp-elasticsearch/wiki/Screenshots).

-**NOTE:** Plugin is already merged in the SLURM master branch and ready for SLURM version 15.08.
-If the plugin is needed to be installed in prior SLURM versions, you should install it separately.
+**NOTE:** Plugin is already merged in the SLURM master branch and ready for SLURM version 15.08. **If the plugin is needed to be installed in prior SLURM versions, you should install it separately**.
 Please, refer to  [INSTALL.md](https://github.com/asanchez1987/jobcomp-elasticsearch/blob/master/INSTALL.md) for installation instructions.

 Any suggestions are more than welcome to asanchez1987@gmail.com